Sunday, May 31, 2026

 Fever Fuse:

--Makes the point and assist characters on screen for the whole match
+-Makes the point and assist characters on screen right off the bat and for the whole match

 -Break and Ultimates remain enabled